Legitimate Work From Home Jobs: 31 That Actually Pay

 - How to avoid work from home scams

-(Note: The wage and salary estimates below are based on nationwide averages from 2018, unless otherwise indicated.*** They represent the pay of employed workers.
+(Note: The wage and salary estimates below are based on nationwide averages from the Occupational Employment Statistics program for 2018, unless otherwise indicated as being from (1) PayScale.
+They represent the pay of employed workers.
 People who are self-employed sometimes earn significantly more than the amounts being cited.
-Employment projections are based on total job openings—including newly created positions and openings due to replacement hiring—for the decade between 2014 and 2024.****)
+Employment projections are based on total job openings—including newly created positions and openings due to replacement hiring—for the decade between 2014 and 2024.)

 Medical, Health, and Wellness Telecommuting Jobs

 With demand for health services expected to keep rising for decades to come, this sector already has some of America's best opportunities.
 And it is increasingly becoming one of the top work from home jobs sectors because of the need to reduce healthcare costs and provide services to people who live in areas where it is inconvenient to travel for things like basic consultations.

 Plus, overall interest in wellness and healthy living continues to grow.
 As a result, all kinds of professionals in this sector are finding ways to work from home.
 Medical jobs aren't the only options.
 With a reliable online connection, a dedicated home office, plenty of self-direction, and the right credentials, your potential to perform health-related telework could become very realistic.
 Consider these occupational examples:

 Medical transcriptionist—Putting the voice recordings of doctors into accurate written form is something that naturally lends itself to telework.
 After all, it doesn't require any face-to-face interaction.
 And it is already one of the most common jobs that allow you to work from home.

 Medical coding specialist—Like transcribing doctors' memos, assigning proper codes to medical diagnoses and procedures is often a good match for a telecommuting lifestyle.
 And it's meaningful work since accurate medical records are important for billing and payment purposes as well as proper patient care.